 - If one parent is not awarded care of the child, how much contact should they have with the child?

-Of course, the extent to which the testimony is taken into consideration depends on the age of the child – an infant would not be able to provide testimony, and the testimony of a 6 year old may not be as relevant as the testimony of a 17 year old (who is still a minor until they turn 18).
+An infant would not be able to provide testimony.
+And the testimony of a 6 year old may not be as relevant as the testimony of a 17 year old (who is still a minor until they turn 18).

-Why can’t a child choose who they want to live with?
+Why can’t a child decide which parent they want to live with?

 How does the court decide which parent should have custody of a minor (under 18)?